pybricks/pybricks.github.io/learn/flow-basics/tasks-functions.md

 # Creating tasks

-You create a new task by placing an empty Task block on the canvas, a shown below.
+You create a new task by placing an empty Task block on the canvas, as shown below.
 You can drag one or more blocks into it that together make up your desired task.
 For example, you can make a task that prints "Hello World" with two pauses.